MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex2_Insider_Risk.md

         </html>
         ````

-    >**Tip**: If you're working from a lab hosting provider, you can access all the labs by opening **https://aka.ms/sc400labs** in Microsoft Edge.
-This will give you a web-based interface for the labs, making it easier to copy and paste longer scripts when needed.

 1. Select **Create**.

 You have successfully created the **Data Leak Policy Alert** notice template, enabling automated notifications to be sent to users when potential data leaks are detected, reinforcing security measures and promoting adherence to the Contoso User Code of Conduct.